mleduque/Forgotten-Armament/UPDATED-ITEM-DESCRIPTIONS.md

 #### Cutthroat +4
 - Inflicts 2 points of bleeding damage per hit (one point per round)

+#### Short Sword of Mask +4
+- Non-detectable by magical means such as Detect Invisibility and scrying

+#### Short Sword of Mask +5
+– 5% chance with every hit to activate the Assassination ability for one round (replaces level drain) – Non-detectable by magical means such as Detect Invisibility and scrying

 ### Spears

 ### Two-Handed Swords